berdal84/serialijai/README.md

-# Json Serialiser in Jai
+# Serialisers/Parsers written in Jai
+This is a personnal project, it is not finished and you should not use it.
 See [module.jai](module.jai) for more information.